Full methodology details

 Data collection and reporting - key dates

 The clinical audit phase is underway and focuses on care provided to patients with a new diagnosis of epilepsy.
-Clinical audit data entry is prospective, with eligible patients grouped into three cohorts:
+Clinical audit data entry is prospective, with eligible patients grouped into four cohorts:

 - Cohort 1 – Patients with a first paediatric assessment for a paroxysmal episode (or episodes) between the “Go live” date (12 July 2018) and 30 November 2018